rust-lang/rfcs/text/0000-env-sandboxing.md

 general enough problem and implementation that it's worth putting in rustc.
 But I'm open to making changes if they make the feature more generally useful.

-I think the RFC is complete enough to land as-is (perhaps barring some naming changes).
+I think the use of canonicalized paths may need some more thought.

 ## Environment